Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Gardner, Trepanowski (8) |

-No significant difference in
+No difference in weight loss

 insulin secretion influenced the results. |